 #3: Improved Digestion

-Can You Have Bread at all On a Low Carb Diet?
+Can You Have Bread on a Low-Carb Diet?

-Deciding whether you can have certain types of bread on a low carb diet will really depend on the type of bread and how high your carb intake is for the day.
+Deciding whether you can have certain types of bread on a low-carb diet will depend on the kind of bread it is and how high your carb intake is for the day.

 Unless you’re following the CKD, you should avoid bread altogether.
-Unlike other diets, the ketogenic diet actually completely shifts the function of your metabolism.
-This means that when you get kicked out of ketosis, your body will resort back to using those little bit of carbs as its energy source.
+Unlike other diets, the ketogenic diet completely shifts the function of your metabolism.
+This means that when you get kicked out of ketosis, your body will resort back to using that little bit of carbs as its energy source.

-- You have had no carbs for the day and are able to have a one slice of sprouted grain bread.
+- You’ve had no carbs for the day, and you eat one slice of sprouted grain bread

-To be on the safe side, avoid bread altogether or try low carb bread substitutes such as cloud bread or cauliflower bread so you can still enjoy certain meals without feeling deprived.
-To be clear — bread is not low carb or ketogenic friendly.
+It’s best to avoid bread altogether or try low-carb bread substitutes such as cloud bread or cauliflower bread so you can still enjoy certain meals without feeling deprived.
+To be clear — bread is not low-carb or keto-friendly.